 The triple DES or 3DES algorithm is a DES algorithm example that was approved for government-sensitive information or data until 2030.
 Now, let’s see how the DES algorithm works.

-How does the Algorithm for Data Encryption Standard (DES) work?
+How does the DES Algorithm work?

 DES is a Feistel Block Cipher implementation, known as LUCIFER.
 It uses a Feistel structure with 16 rounds, where a different key is used for each round.